Instructor Support

 Learn more about Course Reserves, fill out our Course Reserve Request Form or contact Brenda Fischer, Library Services Associate, with questions.

-The Reference & Instruction Librarian is happy to consult on research assignments of all shapes and sizes, from brainstorming potential search tools and creative publishing platforms to aligning assignment requirements with desired learning outcomes and scaffolding large projects.
+We are happy to consult on research assignments of all shapes and sizes, from brainstorming potential search tools and creative publishing platforms to aligning assignment requirements with desired learning outcomes and scaffolding large projects.

 We can also create Research Guides for specialized research within a course.
 A course-specific Guide can point students to resources and research help aligned with a particular assignment.
 These Guides tend to see significant use and are a great way to encourage students to use library resources and services.